Should Landlords Accept a Partial Rent Payment?

 Simplify partial payments with Azibo

 Whether you accept partial rent payments or not, you'll need a simple and streamlined rent collection platform.
-With Azibo, landlords now have the option to enable partial payments and allow tenants to submit up to four payments toward an invoice.
+With Azibo, landlords now have the option to enable partial payments for rent invoices, allowing tenants to submit multiple payments toward a single invoice.

 1. Sign in to your Azibo account.